Asmitroy/cake/README.md

 # cake

-The recipie describes the steps to make a chocolate cake
+The recipe describes the steps to make a chocolate cake